Loading Table of Contents...

 Email Validation Using Regular Expressions

 Finding patterns in strings can be a common occurance in interface design.
 Ask someone to enter their email or physical address and who knows what you will get.
 Validating this data can be a time consuming and tedious task.
 There are only so many indexOf methods and if else statements one can handle.
 An alternative is using regular expressions.
-Giving up a little readability in your code can often be worth the speed and efficiency afforded by regular expressions.

 What are Regular Expressions?